Lara Parker: Later work

 Parker made her Broadway debut in 1968 in Woman is My Idea, written and directed by Don C. Liljenquist.
 In 1969, she played the title role in an Off-Broadway production of Frank Wedekind's Lulu.
 She also appeared in the off-Broadway production of A Gun Play.

 In 1998, Parker published a novel, Angelique's Descent.
 Its sequel, Dark Shadows: The Salem Branch, came out in July 2006, and Dark Shadows: Wolf Moon Rising was released in August 2013.
-She has recently reprised the role of Angelique for a new series of Dark Shadows audio dramas, and is the reader for the audiobook recording of Angelique's Descent.
-In 2012, she had a cameo role in Tim Burton's movie version of Dark Shadows.
+Her fourth and final novel, Heiress of Collinwood was released in November 2016.
+She later reprised the role of Angelique for a new series of Dark Shadows audio dramas.
+She was also the reader of the unabridged audiobook recordings of her first three novels: Angelique's Descent, Dark Shadows: The Salem Branch and Dark Shadows: Wolf Moon Rising.

+In 2012, Parker had a cameo role in Tim Burton's movie version of Dark Shadows.
 Later she was reunited with her Dark Shadows co-stars Jerry Lacy and Kathryn Leigh Scott in two feature films about Doctor Mabuse written and directed by Ansel Faraj.
-The 1st film Doctor Mabuse was released in 2013, followed by a 2014 sequel called Doctor Mabuse: Etiopomar".
+The first film Doctor Mabuse was released in 2013, followed by a 2014 sequel called Doctor Mabuse: Etiopomar.
+Her final film, The Great Nick D (shot in 2023), is co-written and co-directed by Ansel Faraj and Nathan Wilson and co-stars her Dark Shadows co-stars Kathryn Leigh Scott and David Selby.